Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Your new seamless gutters are a fantastic investment in protecting your home’s foundation, siding, and landscaping from water damage.
 But they aren’t a “set it and forget it” feature.
 A little proactive maintenance goes a long way in keeping them working perfectly for years to come.
 By staying on top of a few simple tasks, you can ensure they continue to channel water away from your home effectively, preventing costly problems down the road.

-Create a Regular Cleaning Schedule
+Set Up a Simple Cleaning Schedule

 To keep your seamless gutters flowing freely, a regular cleaning schedule is non-negotiable.
 For most homes in the Puget Sound area, cleaning them out twice a year—once in the late spring and again in the late fall—is a great starting point.
 If your property is surrounded by tall trees, you might need to check them more often, especially after a big storm.
 A reputable installer can often point out which areas of your roof collect the most debris, helping you focus your efforts.
 The goal is simple: prevent clogs from forming in the first place.
 This simple habit is one of the best ways to extend the life of your gutter system and protect your home.

-When to Call for Professional Maintenance
+Knowing When to Call a Pro for Maintenance

 While routine cleaning is something many homeowners can handle, certain situations call for a professional.
 If you notice persistent leaks even after cleaning, or if sections of your gutter are sagging or pulling away from the house, it’s time to call for help.
 These can be signs of improper fastening or structural issues that need an expert eye.
 Remember, not all contractors offer the same level of service quality, so it’s important to work with a trusted company for any gutter repairs or inspections.
 Trying to fix complex problems yourself can sometimes lead to more significant damage.
 A professional can diagnose the issue correctly and ensure the repair is done safely and effectively.

-Problems to Watch For
+Common Gutter Problems to Look Out For

 Staying vigilant and catching small issues early can save you from major headaches later.
 Keep an eye out for a few key warning signs that your gutters aren’t performing as they should.
 During a rainstorm, look for water spilling over the sides instead of flowing toward the downspouts.
 You should also check for water stains, mildew, or peeling paint on your residential siding directly below the gutters.
 Another red flag is water pooling around your home’s foundation after it rains.
 Recognizing these problems early on gives you the chance to address the issue before it leads to more serious damage to your home’s exterior and foundation.